Zhindonm/osint_checker/README.md

 It is intended to work with a csv file that contains the IP addresses you would like to check against OSINT, specifically the raw LogRhythm logs you can export from the Web Console.
 It will produce a csv with the results in the same directory as the input file.
 I highly advise to not change anything in the csv logs you get from LogRhythm since the program will validate the content to make sure only valid IP addresses are investigated and it will remove duplicates.

-At this moment AbuseIPDB is implemented and I am looking into how to integrate other OSINT better.

 AbuseIPDB API has a limit of 60 requests per minute which means I had to intentionally slow down requests to the minimum necessary time to prevent exceeding this (Don't worry I did the math).
 Additionally you can only do a maximum of 1000 requests per day.

 ## How to use it